lalitkapoor/github-changes/README.md

    -k, --token         need to use this or --auth for private repos and higher rate limits -f, --file          name of the file to output the changelog to  [CHANGELOG.md] -v, --verbose       output details
-   --issue-body        (DEPRECATED) include the body of the issue (--data MUST equal 'pulls') --no-merges         do not include merges --only-merges       only include merges
+   --host              alternate host name to use with github enterprise --path-prefix       path-prefix for use with github enterprise --issue-body        (DEPRECATED) include the body of the issue (--data MUST equal 'pulls') --no-merges         do not include merges --only-merges       only include merges